KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 #### Note on the Disunity of Nekron

-Nekron does not “emerge from disunity”
+Nekron does not "emerge from disunity"
 as if fragmentation preceded it.
 Rather, it is **disunity itself**, instantiated.

 It is the **first entropic hypostasis**,
 appearing on the dispersive trajectory
-of Zero’s emanative split —
+of Zero's emanative split —
 not as a child of Motive Infinity,
 but as its structural result.